spajus/hubot-pubsub/README.md

     HUBOT_SUBSCRIPTIONS_PASSWORD   # Optional password for protecting HTTP API calls HUBOT_PUBSUB_SEND_EVENT_NAME   # Optional boolean determines whether the event name is prefixed on delivered messages (defaults to true)
+    HUBOT_PUBSUB_DATA_AS_JSON      # Optional boolean determines whether the event data is parsed as a JSON object
+                                   # and sent as such (defaults to false)
+                                   # Useful to post to a Slack channel with rich formatting and attachments

 ## Commands